-14. Appointment and Monitoring of Contractors
+27.0 Monitoring of Contractors

-In appointing contractors we will follow our Procurement Policy.
 The performance of contractors will be monitored through regular inspections of their work.

-The Technical Assistant - Services will monitor the close cleaning, garden maintenance, bin assistance & bulk uplift contracts.
+Housing Assistants will monitor the close cleaning, garden maintenance, bin assistance & bulk uplift contracts.

 The Association will monitor the views of tenants receiving services through complaints and in tenants' responses within its full residents' satisfaction survey, carried out every three years.